Kazhuu/movelister/README.md

 ```
 If you use command line to run scripts, it's the easiest to just use
 LibreOffice's own installed version of Python to run any Python scripts.
-Otherwise Python may have difficulties finding the important Uno library.
+Otherwise Python may have difficulties finding the important UNO library.
 In
 addition, you need to start running the scripts from the main Movelister
 directory so that Python can find any related Movelister-modules as well.